Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Injected Account

-An account that is not directly managed by the AXIASolar UI but can be accessed through it, such as accounts controlled by the AXIASolar{.js} extension.
+An account that is not directly managed by the AXIACoin UI but can be accessed through it, such as accounts controlled by the AXIACoin{.js} extension.

 ## Interoperability